spcourse/python/en/installing/uv/install-mac/contents.md

 > In the next section, we will suggest the best options.
 It's fine if you make a different decision.
 However, do **not** save your work in Downloads, on the Desktop, or inside other "easy to access" folders.
 Such directories are not backed up, which will be very sad when your computer crashes and you lose all of it.

 ### Installing Nextcloud

 Ideally, your work is automatically backed up.
-Unfortunately, saving Python projects in iCloud or OneDrive is a bit of a problem.
+Unfortunately, saving Python projects in iCloud is a bit of a problem.
 Hence, you will install Nextcloud, as provided by the University of Amsterdam.
 It will take care of automatic backup.

 1. Install <a href="https://nextcloud.com/install/#desktop-files" target="_blank" rel="noopener">Nextcloud</a>, a tiny program that synchronizes files from your computer to the cloud (only files in a specific directory).